john-alessi/cmpsc122/README.md

 Homework project for CMPSC 122

 #TO DO:
-*implement pop() function for the heap data structure
+*rework pop() function to look at remaining time instead of PID